Concepts

 Projects

-An instance of a Coflux server may host multiple projects, and a project is separated into environments.
-The data in each project are isolated from each other.
-With a project, environments can be defined in a hierarchy, such that cache data can be inherited from child environments.
-For example, a development environment can inherit from a production environment, allowing you to re-run workflows, or parts of workflows, in a development environment, experimenting with changes to the code without having to re-run the whole workflow.
-When working with a team on a single server, you can setup separate environments for each developer, or even create environments temporarily to work on specific features.
+environment, allowing you to re-run whole workflows, or specific steps within a workflow, in a development environment, experimenting with changes to the code without having to re-run the whole workflow from scratch.
+When working with a team on a shared project, you might choose to set up separate environments for each engineer, or even create environments temporarily to work on specific features.

 Agents

 An agent is a process that hosts repositories.
 An agent connects to the server and is associated with a specific project and environment.
+The agent waits for commands from the server telling it to execute specific tasks, and the agent monitors and reports progress of these executions back to the server.

 Workflows